 You should ask your health care provider about their specific procedures for getting your medical record.
-Often, your provider has a form for requesting your medical record.
+Often, your provider will have a form for requesting your medical record, such as an authorization for release of health care information form.
 You should use this form if one is available.
 You should be able to find some information about getting your medical record in your health care provider's notice of privacy practices.

 Can my provider require that I put my request for my medical record in writing?

 Yes.
 Your health care provider can require that you put your request in writing.
 Your provider must let you know that they have such a requirement.